 Seeing that much water on a tent stresses what you should look for when buying a tent to ensure your choice will be waterproof.

 Let's run through some things you can check to improve the chances of getting something that shelters you from the rain.

 Check that the seams have been sealed when the tent material has been stitched together.

 From the inside of the tent, the stitching has a waterproof coating.

 It's also important to check where toggles and ties have been stitched into the seams of the main tent fabric.
 These need to be sealed properly too.
 If not, they could be a source of leaks in a downpour.

 Doorways are always a potential place for rain to come in.

-If you just see a normal zip on the side of the tent, that that’s likely to be a source for leaks.
+If you see a normal zip on the side of the tent, that's likely to be a source of leaks.

 3. Check the Hydrostatic Head